-Manufacturers acknowledge robotics’ ability to minimise monotonous, repetitive work and improve the work environment for operators, but it tends to come with a high price tag.
+Manufacturers acknowledge robotics’ ability to minimize monotonous, repetitive work and improve the work environment for operators, but it tends to come with a high price tag.
 Now, robotic solutions are more affordable than ever, and assembly and packaging lines are ready to reap the benefits.

 In the last two decades, robotics have seen relatively stable success in specific areas.
-Manufacturers have integrated robots in areas such as palletising, changing of pallets, loading and unloading of washing machines and similar heavy-duty workloads.
-They have tested the waters with automated guided vehicles in the material handling space as part of a full-scale automation strategy and even within end-of-line automation such as bundle, case packing casting and palletising.
+Manufacturers have integrated robots in areas such as palletizing, changing of pallets, loading and unloading of washing machines and similar heavy-duty workloads.
+They have tested the waters with automated guided vehicles in the material handling space as part of a full-scale automation strategy and even within end-of-line automation such as bundle, case packing casting and palletizing.

-But often, companies find that utilising robotics is not as cost efficient compared with traditional technology.
+But often, companies find that utilizing robotics is not as cost efficient compared with traditional technology.
 This is because they often underestimate programming and intelligence, which renders less than ideal results as far as cost, robustness and reliability.

 Nonetheless, two key drivers remain for the implementation of end-of-line automation – cost reduction (less operators) and the need for flexibility (many formats, long change-over on traditional equipment).
 That is why the last two decades has seen a limited use of robotics, particularly within pharmaceutical assembly and packaging and the need is often filled with more traditional “pick and place” or X-Y mechanical operating units and material handling units.